 These possible scenarios are discussed in the Why does Kerberos delegation fail between my two forests although it used to work section of this article.

 Is integrated authentication enabled in Internet Explorer

 Does the URL that's used resolve to a security zone for which credentials can be sent

-You can check whether the zone in which the site is included allows Automatic logon by opening the Internet options menu of Internet Explorer, and selecting the Security tab.
+You can check whether the zone in which the site is included allows Automatic logon.
+To do so, open the Internet options menu of Internet Explorer, and select the Security tab.
 After you select the desired zone, select the Custom level button to display the settings and make sure that Automatic logon is selected.
 (Typically, this feature is turned on by default for the Intranet and Trusted Sites zones).

 Even through this configuration is not common (because it requires the client to have access to a DC), Kerberos can be used for a URL in the Internet Zone.
 In this case, unless default settings are changed, the browser will always prompt the user for credentials.
 Kerberos delegation won't work in the Internet Zone.
 This is because Internet Explorer allows Kerberos delegation only for a URL in the Intranet and Trusted sites zones.

 Is the IIS server configured to send the WWW-Authenticate: Negotiate header